 Edmonton Neighbourhood Watch Block Party

-An Edmonton Neighbourhood Watch (ENW) Block Party gives you access to crime prevention handouts, free children's activities, signage, sign-in sheets, discounts from local retailers, give-away items from ENW and other partners, as well as the usage of roadway barricades.
+An Edmonton Neighbourhood Watch (ENW) Block Party gives you access to crime prevention handouts, free children's activities, signage, sign-in sheets, discounts from local retailers, give-away items from ENW and other partners.

 Planning Your Neighbourhood Block Party